-A recent study carried out by NetCredit estimated that a person needs approximately $390,000 (US) to retire in Thailand.
+A recent study estimated that a person needs approximately $390,000 (US) to retire in Thailand.

-The study covered most countries of the world, with the goal of estimating the cost of retirement based on the equivalent quality of life you'd enjoy back home.
+The study covered most countries of the world, with the goal of estimating the cost of retiring in Thailand based on the equivalent quality of life you'd enjoy back home.

 The research was based on the following lifestyle for 1 person: